heefjones/nfl_fantasy/readme.md

   - **WR/TE**: 2.52

 ## 2025 Rankings
-Finally, the model was trained on all data (2006-2023), using the 2024 data to predict 2025 fantasy PPG:
+Finally, the model was trained on all data (2006-2023), using the 2024 data to predict 2025 fantasy PPG. 👉 [View the interactive 2025 PPG rankings](https://<your-username>.github.io/<your-repo-name>/)

-[Rankings coming soon]

 ## Files
 - preprocessing.ipynb - Data cleaning and feature engineering.